About us

 Tasmania opened one of Australia’s first libraries in 1825 and was the first state in Australia to provide library and archive services.

-Libraries Tasmania is comprised of the State Library of Tasmania, the Tasmanian Archives, 45 public libraries, the Allport Library and Museum of Fine Arts and the Office of the State Archivist.
+Libraries Tasmania is comprised of the State Library and Archives of Tasmania, 45 public libraries, the Allport Library and Museum of Fine Arts and the Office of the State Archivist.

 We provide modern library and archive services that are accessible and inclusive.